 A tacit consent certificate can be requested from the municipality after the deadline expires.

-This certificate will be necessary for subsequent procedures, particularly with insurers and banks.
+This certificate is necessary for subsequent procedures, particularly with insurers and banks.

 What Doesn’t Change